mobily-enterprises/jsonreststores/README.md

     var managers = new Managers();
     managers.setAllRoutes( app );

-If `onlineSearchSchema` is not defined, JsonRestStores will create one based on your main schema by doing a shallow copy, excluding `paramIds` (which means that `id` is not added automatically to `onlineSearchSchema`, which is most likely what you want).
+If `onlineSearchSchema` is not defined, JsonRestStores will create one based on your main schema by doing a shallow copy, excluding `paramIds` (which means that, in this case, `id` is not added automatically to `onlineSearchSchema`, which is most likely what you want).

 If you define your own `onlineSearchSchema`, you are able to decide exactly how you want to filter the values.
 For example you could define a different default, or trim value, etc. However, in common applications you can probably live with the auto-generated `onlineSearchSchema`.